MultiSafepay/CS-Cart/README.md

 26. Trustpay
 27. Visa

-For support you can contact MultiSafepay by e-mail using techsupport @ multisafepay.com
+For support you can contact MultiSafepay by e-mail using techsupport@multisafepay.com

 # Installation
 For installation instructions please visit our site at